Blood Orange Marmalade (Canning Recipe)

 • Add ginger and sugar.
 Stir in the ground ginger.
 Add the sugar all at once and stir to combine.
 Bring the mixture back up to a full rolling boil and boil for 1 minute.
 Remove from the heat, and skim any foam off the top using a slotted spoon.

 • Process jars.
-Transfer jars to the waterbath canner.
+Place the filled jars into the waterbath canner.
 Add a splash of white vinegar to the canner to prevent the jars from becoming cloudy (mineral build-up).
 Cover and bring to a boil.
 Once the water is boiling, process for 10 minutes, adjusting for altitude.

 Notes